bufbuild-ru/docs/docs/configuration/v1beta1/lint-rules/index.md

 - `COMMENT_RPC` checks that RPCs have non-empty comments.
 - `COMMENT_SERVICE` checks that services have non-empty comments.

-Note that only leading comments are considered - trailing comments don't count towards passing these rules.Buf intends to host a documentation service (both public and on-prem) in the future, which may include a structured documentation scheme, however for now you may want to at least enforce that certain parts of your schema contain comments.
+Note that only leading comments are considered - trailing comments don't count towards passing these rules.

+Buf intends to host a documentation service (both public and on-prem) in the future, which may include a structured documentation scheme, however for now you may want to at least enforce that certain parts of your schema contain comments.
 This group allows such enforcement.
 Of note is that general usage may be not to use all rules in this category, instead selecting the rules you specifically want.
 For example:

 ::: info buf.yaml